vasanthikota17/recipe-describer/README.md

  **recipe-describer**
 Recipe Describer is a web app where users can search for recipes and view step-by-step instructions.
 Users can also share their own recipes with others.
 Built using React.js, it features a clean and user-friendly interface.

-recipe-describer/
- ├── public     /
- │   └─index.html
- ├── src        /
- │   ├── App.js
- │   ├── index.js
- │   └── styles.css
- ├── package.json
- ├── .gitignore
- └── README.md

 **Installation Instructions**